kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

 5. Once at your Arduino folder, inside create a *hardware* folder (no capitals, no other name)

-6. Unzip the folder download before, and put that folder inside your newrly created hardware folder.
+6. Unzip the previous download (bare-conductive-arduino-public.zip), and put that folder inside your newrly created *hardware* folder.
 You can close all folders now.

 7. Plug your the Touch Board to your computer via the USB cable.